xbelanch/Galaksija/README.md

 ### Emulation in general

 - [chips](https://github.com/floooh/chips): A toolbox of 8-bit chip-emulators, helper code and complete embeddable system emulators in dependency-free C headers (a subset of C99 that compiles on gcc, clang and cl.exe).
+- [superzazu/8080](https://github.com/superzazu/8080): A complete emulation of the Intel 8080 processor written in C99.